lukemelnik/forember/README.md

 });
 ```

+8. SQL Primary Key vs Foreign Key - a primary key is the unique identifer for the row entry (in this case the session_id).
+The foreign key is what connects it to another table, in my case only allowing you to enter a session if a matching auth.id exists.
+I accidentially had the foreign key as the primary key, meaning no additional entries could be made because they would violate the rule that it has to be unique.
+IN SHORT - a primary key is always unique, a foreign key isnt'.

 TODO:

 - fix the loading screen for the Learn section (right now it shows 'you're all done' while its waiting for db to load)